Tiny Beast, Unaligned

 How to run Spider

-A spider is a CR 0 prop with 1 HP.
-There is no actions block, no bite, no web, nothing.
-Treat it as scenery with a stat line.
-The point of the spider in the bestiary is that the room had spiders in it, the players brushed them off, and somebody made a Stealth check at +4 because there were spiders to provide cover.
+Treat the spider as scenery with mechanical options.
+The point is that the room had spiders in it, the players brushed them off, and somebody made a Stealth check at +4 because the spiders provided cover.
 The honest fight is no fight at all.
+Use spiders as a trigger, not a combatant.

-The way to use the spider as a threat is in volume and atmosphere.
+The way to make spiders a threat is in volume and atmosphere.
 A single spider on a doorframe sets the tone for an abandoned crypt.
-A dozen spiders skittering across the wizard's bedroll while she tries to sleep is a Constitution save against losing a spell slot to an interrupted rest.
-A nest of them dropping from the ceiling onto the rogue who just disturbed the wrong thread is a Dex save against being startled into the trap she was about to disarm.
-None of this requires the spider to roll an attack.
-The spider is a trigger, not a combatant.
+A dozen spiders skittering across the wizard's bedroll while she tries to sleep is a Constitution save against losing a spell slot to interrupted rest.
+A nest dropping from the ceiling onto the rogue who disturbs a web is a Dex save against being startled into the trap she was about to disarm.

-The strongest play with the spider is restraint.
-The cave gets webs, the players get Stealth advantage from the cover, the cleric finds a egg sac that hatches in his backpack three days later.
+If a player insists on initiative, run it cleanly and end it fast.
+Any hit kills the spider at 1 HP.
+Move past the round and back into the fiction.
+The strongest play is restraint.
+The cave gets webs, the players get Stealth advantage from cover, the cleric finds an egg sac that hatches in the backpack three days later.
 The spider does its work as flavor and the table remembers the cave.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.